pocomane/brewed-in-the-apocalypse/bita.md

 to make a check?

-Scenarist: well, also if he fails, I do not see any interesting consequences... so just continue, Bart is successfull.
+Scenarist: well, also if he fails, I do not see any interesting consequences... so just continue, Bart is successful.
 ```

-Similary, if an action is too much likely to fail, the scenarist should just
+Similarly, if an action is too much likely to fail, the scenarist should just
 said it is impossible.
 If the player insist to do it, just do what the failure
 text of the player move demands.